felipecarrillo100/CatalogExplorerCustomExtensionsSamples/sample10/README.md

 As you see, the window.catex.workspace.createCustomForm will pass the DOM element to use as a parameter to the callback function. and the call back function will take care of rendering the react component inside the DOM element.
-The handlers required for integration will be passed as a property to our react component.
-The options object is a configuration object that defines options such as the title to use for the form or the panel to use for display and whether you want to show cancel and submit buttons in the form
+The handlers required for integration will be passed as a property to our React component.
+The `options` object is a configuration object that defines options such as the `title` to use for the form or the panel to use for display and whether you want to show cancel and submit buttons in the form.

 ## Procedure
-1. Go to folder sample10.
+1. Go to folder `sample10`.
 You will notice already contains a webpack project defined in `webpack.config.js` which contains all the required settings including React.
 2. Typescript has also been configured as you seen in the file `tsconfig.json`, You will notice also that the folder called `interfaces` contains the file `catex.ts` will all the type definitions required by Custom